nextcloud/desktop/doc/troubleshooting.rst

 :Use a WebDAV command line tool to test:
-  A more sophisticated test method for troubleshooting synchronization issues is to use a WebDAV command line client and log into the ownCloud WebDAV server.
+  A more sophisticated test method for troubleshooting synchronization issues is to use a WebDAV command line client and log into the Nextcloud WebDAV server.
   One such command line client -- called ``cadaver`` -- is available for Linux distributions.
 You can use this application to further verify that the WebDAV server is running properly using PROPFIND calls.